vortex46/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo datasciencecoursera for use in Class assigment
+Repo datasciencecoursera for use in Class assignment